for the Guinness World Records title attempt at the World’s Largest Global Maths Lesson between 17:00 & 17:30 hours UK time on 10th October 2019.

 We will then send you a pdf certificate you can share with your young mathematicians and your team.

-B – If you want to submit your evidence to be eligible for the official Guinness World Records participation certificate, then you must do the lesson between 18:00 & 18:30 GMT and document it according to the Guinness guidelines.
+B – If you want to submit your evidence to be eligible for the official Guinness World Records participation certificate, then you must do the lesson between 17:00 & 17:30 UK time and document it according to the Guinness guidelines.

 It is a good idea to start familiarising your team with the guidelines as soon as possible.

-We are very excited about the 2019 attempt as we hope to have many partners all around the world to give us a huge number of participants.
+We are very excited about the 2019 attempt as we are working with The Global Math Project and Living Maths, so we are expecting a huge number of participants.
 Please note: we are not guaranteed to gain the record.
 All learners will receive a downloadable certificate of participation from us upon submission of proof of completion of the Global Maths Lesson.
-The Guinness World Record title is up to Guinness adjudicators and they are very rigorous in their judgements.
+The Guinness World Records title is up to Guinness adjudicators and they are very rigorous in their judgments.

 Here’s to becoming Guinness World Records title holders in 2019 🙂